Hicks, a Democrat, was the representative for Washington's 6th congressional district from 1965 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hicks is shown as a purple triangle. (analysis methodology)
+Hicks is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hicks sponsored bills primarily in these issue areas:

 Private Legislation (25%) Labor and Employment (24%) Civil Rights and Liberties, Minority Issues (20%) Armed Forces and National Security (13%) Health (7%) Taxation (4%) Social Welfare (4%) Government Operations and Politics (4%)

 Some of Hicks’s most recently sponsored bills include...

 - H.R.
 15586 (94th): A bill to provide that the October 1, 1976, pay raise for ...

 - H.R.
 12754 (94th): A bill for the relief of S. Leon Levy.

 - H.R.
 12117 (94th): A bill for the relief of Gertrude Faria Young.